 The Hair Growth Cycle

-Hair grows about a half inch per month or 6 inches per year.
+Hair grows about half an inch per month or 6 inches per year.
 Your hair grows faster in warm weather.
 The warm weather increases the blood flow to hair follicles.
-The increased blood flow means there are more nutrients delivered to the scalp and follicles, hence the hair can grow stronger and faster.
+There are more nutrients delivered to the scalp and hair follicles, hence hair grows stronger and faster.
 Spring and summer are the best times to boost hair growth.
-Rather than growing continuously, your hair grows in three stages over a three-to-five year cycle.
+Rather than growing continuously, hair grows in three stages over a three-to-five year cycle.

 1. Anagen (Growing) Stage